anastasiialaptii/apollo-cert/README.md

-# Odyssey Lift-off I: Basics
+# Odyssey Lift-off Certification

-I simply doing lessons with Apollo's learning platform.
+I'm simply doing lessons with Apollo's learning platform.
 This course name is Odyssey Lift-off I!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1),

 ## Navigation